 Stop Addressing Emails with “Dear Sir/Madam”

-I know the sender is lazy when I get addressed as “Dear Sir/Madam” in any email or website form they fill out to send their pitch.
-Or they bought a list and mass-mailed thousands.
-Either way, it’s not impressive for a new contact.
+I know the sender is lazy when I receive an email addressed to “Dear Sir/Madam”.
+Or they bought a list and mass-mailed thousands of people.
+Either way, it’s not a good impression for a new contact.

 How do I know this?
 Because my sites are sooo me.

-With just one or two clicks, it is on the About page, and you know that “Judith” is behind the site.
+With just one or two clicks, you can find it on the About page, and you’ll know that “Judith” is behind the site.
 And to be clear, I am not a Sir, nor do I consider myself a Madam.

 Lazy Email Greetings